Skilko/HostBuddy/INSTALLATION.md

 5. Launch HostBuddy from `Applications`.

 First launch on macOS (bypassing Gatekeeper for unsigned builds):
-- If you see a message like “HostBuddy can’t be opened because it is from an unidentified developer,” do one of the following:
+- If you see a message like "HostBuddy can't be opened because it is from an unidentified developer," do one of the following:
   - Control-click the `HostBuddy` app in `Applications`, choose Open, then click Open in the dialog; or
-  - Go to System Settings → Privacy & Security, scroll to Security, and click “Open Anyway” for HostBuddy; then click Open on the next prompt.
+  - Go to System Settings → Privacy & Security, scroll to Security, and click "Open Anyway" for HostBuddy; then click Open on the next prompt.

 Apple Silicon vs Intel DMGs:
 - On Apple Silicon (M1/M2/M3), prefer the `arm64` DMG.